Jonner481/my-work-helper/README.md

 # my-work-helper
-This is for my work to be easy and reliable
+This is for my work to be easy and reliable.